tadeze/dsa2018/README.md

 <li>srad --- Solar radiation.
 </ul>

 The fields are recorded every 5 minutes for two years from 2016-2017.
 The dataset is observation averaged on hour scale.
+For this exercise a percipitation data from multiple stations is selected as primary target.

 ### Station description